When done mindfully, I believe travel can help heal the world’s wounds.

 It’s trying to wrap your head around the fact that parts of your identity you’re really proud of – perhaps you feel free because you’re single and traveling alone – are seen as cause for pity by the people you meet.

 Cultural exchange, to me, is all the mysteries and unanswered questions I bring home with me.
 It’s the awkward encounters, the vague discomfort of differing assumptions, the unresolved emotions of trying to discuss complex topics in a non-native language.

 How do you find this kind of cultural exchange?
 Leave space for it.
 Wander away from where the tourists hang out.
 Sit next to locals on public transport.
 Go somewhere without any major “sights” and see what happens.

 Depending on where you are, it may not happen immediately.
 But make a point of traveling like this for long enough and those “authentic” cultural experiences – while not always comfortable – will become part of your definition of mindful travel.

 When visiting a place with a recent history of conflict or other challenges, I always feel it’s polite to be informed.
 Depending on the place and the history, it sometimes comes up in conversation with locals, and I want to show them I care enough to learn about the issues they face.

 In Rwanda and Cambodia for example, it’s important to know that most older people you meet lived through a genocide.
 In Sierra Leone even younger people remember brutal civil war.
-In Sudan people were excited about their revolution but worried about fuel shortages.
+In Sudan people were excited about their political revolution but deeply worried about fuel and bread shortages.